Kris Benson’s Story

 Shoulders: Internal/external rotation at 90 degrees · bent-over raises · medial rotation raises · Dumbbell shrugs · Lateral raises

 One of the chief responsibilities of a baseball manager is good arm care.
 It is not the number of innings pitched but the number of pitches thrown that is pertinent to arm health.
-Leagues often set guidelines to keep an eye on athletes' throwing levels.
+Leagues often set guidelines to keep an eye on athletes’ throwing levels.
 One of the most trying aspects of running a baseball team is the issue of sore arms.
-A plan must be put in place to make sure that the players' arms have plenty time to build strength and endurance, regardless of age, size or athletic ability.
+A plan must be put in place to make sure that the players’ arms have plenty of time to build strength and endurance, regardless of age, size or athletic ability.

 Pitching throwing speed determines the success of baseball pitchers.
 A study by Toyoshima revealed that in an overhand throw the velocity was determined 46.9% by the stride and body rotation whereas 53.1% of the velocity was due to the action of the arm.
-This study recommended arm, trunk and lower body exercises to improve throwing velocity.
+This study recommended arm, trunk, and lower body exercises to improve throwing velocity.

 HITS!
-(High Intensity Training Systems) has publicized a new and unique training system for baseball and softball teams.
+(High-Intensity Training Systems) has publicized a new and unique training system for baseball and softball teams.
 The HITS!
 Pro Model is a hitting strength and bat speed training system intended for the college and professional levels and could also be used at private sports training centers.
-Because HITS! uses a real baseball swing, it builds up the precise muscles and muscle groups used in hitting.
+Because of HITS! uses a real baseball swing, it builds up the precise muscles and muscle groups used in hitting.
 It is a very efficient use of strength training time, and baseball players can use this program all year.